 The latest drivers for NVIDIA and AMD can be found at the online links.
 We recommend using the automatic detect feature to detect which video card is installed.
 More information on configuring the graphics card can be found at this Mastercam knowledge base article.

-Most of our internal systems utilize dual monitors and we find this to be a more productive setup.
+Most of CNC Software’s internal systems utilize dual monitors and we find this to be a more productive setup.
 Mastercam displays on the primary monitor while applications such as Mastercam Simulator, Code Expert, or Tool Manager display on the secondary monitor.